Introduction

 - Send & broadcast — push your own events out as webhooks-as-a-service.
 One API call delivers to a URL or a queue, or fans out to every endpoint an application's customers have subscribed.

 The same machinery — signing, retries, circuit-breaking, logs, archive, and one-click replay — is shared across both directions.
+Want to feel it before reading further?
+Get an instant endpoint — a webhook URL and an email address, no signup.

 Four ways an event enters